 Get Your Chapter Moving—Online

 September is here, and school is back in session.
-Whether or not classes are online, conducting chapter activities virtually amid the COVID epidemic is the best way to build connections safely with peers, working professionals, and your local community.
-Staying as active as possible is also extremely important for keeping members enthusiastic about achieving chapter goals.
+Whether or not classes are online, conducting chapter activities virtually amid the COVID-19 pandemic is the best way to build connections safely with peers, working professionals, and your local community.
+Staying as active as possible is also important for keeping members enthusiastic about achieving chapter goals.

 So what exactly can you do?
 We pulled together the best ideas from chapters around the world.
 Check out these five ways to get your chapter active and engaged in virtual spaces.